Study Underway of Flood Protection Benefits and Assessments - Check Here for Updates

 In 2012, the U.S. Army Corps of Engineers was commissioned by the Montgomery County Commissioners and MCD to perform a study of the river corridor.
 The study, released in 2014, was the largest river corridor asset inventory ever conducted by the U.S. Army Corps of Engineers.
 The key result: the creation of a unified identity for the river corridor to be used to promote the wide variety and enormous wealth of assets including places and events.

-In 2017, at the request of the river corridor communities, MCD launched the Riverway program under its River Corridor Improvement Subdistrict with 19 riverfront communities and organizations.
+In 2017, at the request of the river corridor communities, MCD has led the Riverway program under its River Corridor Improvement Subdistrict with more than 20 riverfront communities and organizations.